Norwell, Massachusetts: Transportation

-Massachusetts Route 3 passes through the town twice, across the southern portion of the town and another short portion near the west of the town.
-There are no exits in the town off this freeway, but there are exits, 13 and 14, in the interim space between the two portions and just north of the second portion.
-Both exits access routes which immediately enter the town.
-The major route through the town is Route 123, which passes from east to west through the town, just before its end at Route 3A in neighboring Scituate.
-Routes 53 and 228 also pass through the town, with Route 228 ending just over the town line in Rockland at its intersection with Route 3.
+Massachusetts Route 3 passes through Norwell twice, across the southern portion of the town and another short portion near the west of the town.
+There are no exits in the town off this freeway, but there are exits, 13 and 14, between the two portions and just north of the second portion.
+Both exits access routes that immediately enter the town.
+The major route through the town is Route 123, which passes from east to west through the town, just before its end at Route 3A in Scituate.
+Routes 53 and 228 also pass through the town, with 228 ending just over the town line in Rockland at its intersection with Route 3.

-Norwell has no rail or air service within the town.
-The nearest rail service is the Greenbush line of the MBTA's commuter rail in neighboring Scituate, just one mile from the Norwell town line.
-The nearest regional airport is Marshfield Municipal Airport; the nearest national and international service can be reached at Logan International Airport in Boston.
+Norwell has no rail or air service.
+The nearest rail service is the Greenbush line of the MBTA's commuter rail in Scituate, one mile from the Norwell town line.
+The nearest regional airport is Marshfield Municipal Airport; the nearest national and international service is at Logan International Airport in Boston.

-Norwell began construction of their "pathways" in the summer of 2015.
-These mixed use pedestrian and cycling paths were designed to connect the high school, middle school, and the town center.
-The pathways were intended, according to the former town planner, to allow residents and students to travel without walking on the side of Norwell's busiest roads.
+Norwell began construction of "pathways" in 2015.
+These mixed-use pedestrian and cycling paths are designed to connect the high school, middle school, and the town center.
+They are intended, according to the former town planner, to allow residents and students to travel without walking on the side of Norwell's busiest roads.
 "Pathway" planning in Norwell has not been without controversy between town boards and residents.
-Ironically, Norwell after a successful ten-taxpayer lawsuit that prohibited the use of Community Preservation funds from building what one town official called, instead of a sidewalk, a "pathwalk," along Norwell's busiest road (Route 123) only 600' parallel north of the pathway, voters regardlessly approved the necessary appropriations to build a portion of it.
+After a successful ten-taxpayer lawsuit that prohibited the use of Community Preservation funds from building what one town official called, instead of a sidewalk, a "pathwalk," along Norwell's busiest road (Route 123) only 600' parallel north of the pathway, voters approved the necessary appropriations to build part of it.
 The pathway stretches from South Street to the town center near the state police barracks.
-Today.
-Norwell residents have the choice of walking along the preferred, beautifully serene and forested pathway or the less frequented, traditional sidewalk along Main Street.
-Main Street remains the only road in the town for which taxpayers have provided funding for both a pathway on one side and a sidewalk on the other for the convenience, safety, and enjoyment of its users.
+Norwell residents can now walk along the forested pathway or the less frequented, traditional sidewalk along Main Street.
+Main Street remains the only road in town for which taxpayers have provided funding for both a pathway on one side and a sidewalk on the other.